 Guest of the Opera

-Simona Houda-Šaturová was born in Bratislava and she graduated from the local conservatory.
-She expanded her vocal education in Prague (class of Soňa Kresáková), in master courses of Ileana Cotrubas in Vienna and Margreet Honig in Amsterdam.
-Simona Houda-Šaturová received the Award of Charlotte and Walter Hamel Foundation for exceptional vocal performances (Lübeck 2007), and the 2001 Thalia Award for the best Opera Performance.
-Appearing in benefit and charity concerts, in 2012 Simona became the patron of the Safety Line Association.
+Simona Houda-Šaturová was born in Bratislava and graduated from the local conservatory.
+She expanded her vocal education in master courses of Ileana Cotrubas in Vienna and Margreet Honig in Amsterdam.
+She received the Award of Charlotte and Walter Hamel Foundation for exceptional vocal performances (Lübeck 2007), and the 2001 Thalia Award for the best Opera Performance.